ngs-docs/2021-GGG298/Week9-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 #SBATCH --ntasks=1                              # MINIMUM NUMBER OF NODES TO ALLOCATE TO JOB
 #SBATCH --mem=1Gb                               # MEMORY POOL TO ALL CORES
 #SBATCH --time=00-00:11:00                      # REQUESTED WALL TIME
-#SBATCH -p bmh                                  # PARTITION TO SUBMIT TO
+#SBATCH -p high2                                  # PARTITION TO SUBMIT TO

 echo Hello World
 sleep 1m